-Buying followers works in a variety of ways, but essentially a computer program which creates and runs a large number of email accounts, will create profiles on a platform, and login to each of them to perform a particular task.
+Buying followers works in a variety of ways, but essentially a computer program which creates and runs a large number of email accounts will create profiles on a platform, and login to each of them to perform a particular task.
 This could be things like following your account, or putting a ‘like’ on a post.
-This service can be bought, flooding your account with a tonne of activity, and people can do this to make themselves a fake social media celeb, being paid to post pics of your free clothes, cars and makeup brands… The ultimate fake it till you make it, sound good?
+This service can be bought, flooding your account with a tonne of activity.
+People can do this to make themselves a social media celeb, being paid to post pics of free clothes, cars and makeup brands; the ultimate fake it ‘till you make it!

 So maybe buying fake followers is going to help you in this way.
-You are going to have a higher follower count, look more popular, and create a higher likelihood of attracting a potential viewer/follower on this basis alone.
-However, the content still has to be great to make them stay and you must still require a way to attract them in the first place…
+You are going to have a higher follower count and look more popular.
+Therefore, you have a higher likelihood of attracting a potential viewer/follower on this basis alone.
+However, the content still has to be great to make them stay and you still need a way to attract them in the first place.

 It’s going to harm, and possibly destroy you in the long-term.

-As we’ve previously discussed in our article (post 3 times a week or 3 times a day?) social media platforms have algorithms that deliver relevant content, infront of relevant people.
-So your posts only go out to a small percentage of your followers in order to initially test for engagement.
-Let’s imagine now that those people that IG is ‘testing your content’ out on, are robots… Then you’re in trouble.
+Social media platforms have algorithms that deliver relevant content, in front of relevant people.
+Your posts only go out to a small percentage of your followers in order to initially test for engagement.
+Let’s imagine now that those people that Instagram is ‘testing your content’ out on, are robots – then you’re in trouble.
 You’ve just decimated your chances of competing against ANYONE with a real audience, as your robots aren’t able to engage with you like a real person can.
-This low engagement metric tells Instagram, Twitter, Google or Facebook, to suppress your post, and subsequently stop it from being shown to people, as it’s not as engaging as other posts in your space, with similar accounts.
+This low engagement metric tells Instagram, Twitter, Google or Facebook to suppress your post, and subsequently stop it from being shown to people, as it’s not as engaging as other posts in your space, with similar accounts.
 Your post, therefore, lands on robotic eyes and ears, and never reaches real people.

 In short, even your real followers are no longer seeing your post.
-At the least, this will damage the conversation you have with your fanbase.
+At best, this will damage the conversation you have with your fanbase.
 At the worst, it will stop it entirely.

 You’re probably not too far away from getting caught out.

-Here’s the thing… Any fans of your accounts who take a little bit of time to nose-around your followers, is going to figure out pretty quickly that something isn’t adding up.
-We’ve all come across an account with millions of followers, and 5 likes on the most recent post.
-It just looks embarrassing, and shows an intent for that persons account to try and manipulate you as a fan, which we can all agree is not a good vibe.
+Here’s the thing: any fans of your accounts who take a little bit of time to nose around your followers are going to figure out pretty quickly that something isn’t adding up.
+We’ve all come across an account with millions of followers, and five likes on the most recent post.
+It just looks embarrassing, and shows an intent from that person’s account to try and manipulate you as a fan.
+We can all agree that is not a good vibe.

-Hoping, for a moment, that your follower purchase is subtle enough that you think you’re getting away with it, there’s all sorts of apps that anyone can use to test someones follower authenticity.
-Take fake check.co or hypeauditor and 5 mins later, you’re busted.
+Hoping, for a moment, that your follower purchase is subtle enough that you think you’re getting away with it, there’s all sorts of apps that anyone can use to test someone’s follower authenticity.
+Take fakecheck.co or hypeauditor.com and five minutes later, you’re busted.

 Whether it’s tomorrow, or a year from now, you’ll probably have to face the music.
-At the very least, your follower count will embarrassingly disappear and cause a huge tone of distrust among any real followers you had.
-At the worst, you’ll be kicked off the platform indefinitely, because buying followers is against the terms of service of every social media platform out there.
-Not to mention streaming services, where this kind of practice can land you in more trouble than just being banned.
+At the very least, your follower count will embarrassingly disappear and create a huge tone of distrust among any real followers you had.
+At the worst, you’ll be kicked off the platform indefinitely, because buying followers is against the terms of service of every social media platform out there, not to mention streaming services, where this kind of practice can land you in more trouble than just being banned.